Woodlouse: Description and life cycle

 The woodlouse has a shell-like exoskeleton, which it must progressively shed as it grows.
 The moult takes place in two stages; the back half is lost first, followed two or three days later by the front.
 This method of moulting is different from that of most arthropods, which shed their cuticle in a single process.
+It is theorized that this allows woodlice to maintain partial mobility while molting.

 A female woodlouse will keep fertilised eggs in a marsupium on the underside of her body, which covers the under surface of the thorax and is formed by overlapping plates attached to the bases of the first five pairs of legs.
 They hatch into offspring that look like small white woodlice curled up in balls, although initially without the last pair of legs.
 The mother then appears to "give birth" to her offspring.
-Females are also capable of reproducing asexually.
+A few species are also capable of reproducing asexually.

-Despite being crustaceans like lobsters or crabs, woodlice are said to have an unpleasant taste similar to "strong urine".

 Pillbugs and pill millipedes

-Pillbugs (woodlice of the family Armadillidiidae, also known as pill woodlice) can be confused with pill millipedes of the order Glomerida.
+Pill bugs (woodlice of the family Armadillidiidae and Armadillidae) can be confused with pill millipedes of the order Glomerida.
 Both of these groups of terrestrial segmented arthropods are about the same size.
-They live in very similar habitats, and both can roll up into a ball.
+They live in very similar habitats, share a similar diet, and conglobate as a defense mechanism.
 Pill millipedes and pillbugs appear superficially similar to the naked eye.
 This is an example of convergent evolution.

-Pill millipedes can be distinguished from woodlice on the basis of having two pairs of legs per body segment instead of one pair like all isopods.
-Pill millipedes have 12 to 13 body segments and about 18 pairs of legs, whereas woodlice have 11 segments and only seven pairs of legs.
-In addition, pill millipedes are smoother, and resemble normal millipedes in overall colouring and the shape of the segments.
+These two groups can be distinguished in several ways.
+Glomeris millipedes have 19 (males) or 17 (females) pairs of legs as adults, while adult pill bugs only have 7 pairs of legs.
+Additionally, pill bugs have a thorax consisting of 7 body segments, 5 abdominal segments, and a pleotelson, while Glomeris millipedes lack a visually defined thorax and have 12 body segments total.
+While the uropods of pillbugs are relatively quite small, flipping a pill bug over will reveal the small uropod overlapping the pleotelson.
+Some woodlouse species, like Armadillidium maculatum, seem to display Batesian Mimicry to certain pill millipedes like Glomeris marginata.